Most content on this website is © Christopher Howard, 1993–2017.

 Built with Indexhibit

-Between September 1970 and March 1971, somebody from the Jean Freeman Gallery in New York placed half- and full-page advertisements in four leading American magazines—Artforum, Art in America, ARTnews, and Arts—for seven solo and group exhibitions.
-The gritty subject matter and serial nature of the photographs promoting the shows indicated that the gallery specialized in Earthworks and Conceptual art.
-As it turns out, neither Jean Freeman nor the address of the space—listed as 26 West Fifty-Seventh Street, the heart of Manhattan’s gallery district—actually existed.
+From September 1970 to March 1971, a representative from Jean Freeman Gallery placed half- and full-page advertisements in the leading American art magazines—Artforum, Art in America, Arts Magazine, and ARTnews—as well as one issue of the Art Gallery Magazine and the inaugural issue of Avalanche, for one group exhibition and six solo shows.
+The gritty subject matter and serial nature of the photographs in the ads indicated that the gallery specialized in Earthworks, Postminimalism, and Conceptual art.
+As it turned out, neither Jean Freeman nor the address of the space, listed as 26 West Fifty-Seventh Street in the heart of Manhattan’s gallery district, was real.
+(Street numbers on the block run from 16 to 20, 24 to 28, and so on.)